-1. Civil Cover Sheet/Extra Copies of Complaint/Designation of Related Cases
+1. Civil Cover Sheet and Extra Copies of Complaint/Designation of Related Cases/Claim for Relief/Limitations on Length

 - a) Civil Cover Sheet and Extra Copies of Complaint - i) Cases Subject to Electronic Filing.
 The complaint, civil cover sheet and any other documents being filed should be submitted to the Clerk in accordance with the electronic filing procedures adopted by the Court. - ii) Cases Exempt from Electronic Filing.
 When filing a complaint, counsel shall submit to the Clerk a complete civil cover sheet and two (2) copies of the complaint.